nus-cs2113-AY2021S2/ip/docs/README.md

 <br>

 ### Showing the help page: `help`
-Displays the list of commands, and their input formats.
+Displays the list of command words, and their input formats.
 <br><br>
 **Format:**&nbsp;`help`
 <br><br>